 Not required, but preferred qualifications: Experience with epigenomics and graphical models.
 First-author papers published in peer-reviewed journals, refereed conference proceedings, or a preprint archive.
 Experience programming in Python, R, C, and C++.

 Benefits: Includes extended medical insurance, dental insurance, maternity benefits (15 weeks), parental benefits (additional 35 weeks), child care program (fee applies), defined-benefit pension plan, and employment insurance.
 Flexible work hours.

 To apply: We will accept applications until the positions are filled.
-Please submit your CV (as PDF), one representative paper (as PDF), the URL of a code sample, and the names, email addresses, and phone numbers of three references to
+Please submit your CV (as PDF), one representative paper (as PDF), the URL of a web page containing a code sample written by you (for example, on Bitbucket or GitHub), and the names, email addresses, and phone numbers of three references to

 Graduate students in the Hoffman Lab must be accepted in a graduate program at the University of Toronto.
 Please apply to the PhD or MSc programs of either the Department of Computer Science or the Department of Medical Biophysics.

 Required qualifications: Admission to one of the graduate programs above.
 Experience in programming.

 Not required, but preferred qualifications: Experience in computational biology research.
 Coursework in computational biology.
 Experience in Python, R, C, and C++.
 Experience in Unix environments.

 We sometimes have computational biology projects that might work well for an undergraduate or co-op student.
 Please apply if interested.

 We participate in the Mitacs Globalink Research Internship for undergraduates from Australia, Brazil, China, France, India, Mexico, Saudi Arabia, Tunisia, and Vietnam.